WebsterXC/digidash/README.md

 		After this operation, 9,630 kB of additional disk space will be used.
 		Do you want to continue?
 [Y/n] Y

 Similarly, it may prompt you to remove old archives.
-Type "Y" to continue.
+This is normal, again type "Y" to continue.

 		After this operation, 887 MB disk space will be freed.
 		Do you want to continue?
-[Y/n]
+[Y/n] Y

 Wait for the script to finish running completely.
 Once it finishes, you can now open up a terminal and
 type: